RienNeVaPlus/type-arango/API.md

 ### 🗄 Entities

-The Entities class is primarily used to provide the functions `find` and `findOne` to collection instances.
+The Entities class is primarily used to provide the functions `find` and `filter` to collection instances.

 Extend all collection from the `Entities` class provided by type-arango:
 ```ts